astrohart/xyLOGIX.Interop.GitRepos/README.md

 **NOTE** When creating a new `RepositoryConfiguration` object, do not set the `IsActive` property by hand.
 Call `Team.SetRepositoryConfigurationActive` on it instead.

+# 2. Further Work

+This library is very bare-bones.
+Issues and pull requests are welcome to flesh it out, although maintaining this library is not a priority for me.